-Virtually all of Trenton's PICMG 1.3 backplanes may be used with the BXT7059 and BXTS7059 system host boards without restrictions.
-The BXT7059 and BXTS7059 are system host boards that can operate as either a Server or Graphics-Class PICMG 1.3 SHB.
-The BXT SHBs are essentially combo-class boards because of the capabilities of the PCI Express links built into the SHBs' processors.
-To take advantage of the extra x16 PCIe link available on CPU1 of the BXT7059 dual-processor SHB configuration; use a Trenton combo-class PICMG 1.3 backplane such as the Trenton BPC7009 or BPC7041.
-This extra x16 link is not available with the single-processor BXTS7059 board configuration.
+The JXT6966 and JXTS6966 are system host boards that can operate as either a Server or Graphics-Class PICMG 1.3 SHB.
+The JXT SHBs are essentially combo-class boards because of the capabilities of the PCI Express links built into the SHB's processors.
+Trenton recommends using a combo-class PICMG 1.3 backplane such as the Trenton BPC7009 or BPC7041 with the SHBs in order to ensure the use of all available backplane option card slots.
 See Appendix C, PCI Express Backplane Usage for more details.